-- Section C1.3 Building type; and - epealed by which are a large a Section C1.4 General controls for all development.
+- Section C1.3 Building type; and - Section C1.4 General controls for all development.

 C1.5.1 Dormers and skylights

 Adaption of the roof void areas of the principal building forms of Victorian and Federation period dwellings was a traditional building method to increase the area available for bedrooms.
 Typically light and ventilation was provided to these attic level rooms by constructing a dormer window located vertically within the principal roof planes.